spinnaker/spinnaker.github.io/setup/security/authentication/ssl.md

 openssl x509 -req -days 365 -in deck.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out deck.crt
 ```

 1. Create a server key for Gate.
+This will prompt for a password to encrypt the key.
 Keep this file safe!
 ```
 openssl genrsa -des3 -out gate.key 4096
 ```

 1. Generate a certificate signing request for Gate.
 Specify `localhost` or Gate's eventual
 fully-qualified domain name (FQDN) as the Common Name (CN).
+This will prompt for the password for `gate.key`.
 ```
 openssl req -new -key gate.key -out gate.csr
 ```